 - Hit the salon – This is a worst-case scenario, but it’s also the best way to deal with the problem.
 A decent lash technician (or lash whisperer, as we call them) might be able to work some of their magic and fix you up.

-Otherwise, they’ll remove your faulty set, and apply a fresh set.
+Otherwise, they’ll remove your faulty eyelash extensions set, and apply a fresh set.
 It’s not the cheapest solution, but it might be the only way to get that reflection looking right.
+If you go this route make sure to leave a tip for your lash technician.

 Before we part ways, let’s discuss some top lash extension maintenance tips in order to prevent this unfortunate event from occurring ever again.